Fighting Exponentially Small Gaps by Counterdiabatic Driving: Minimal model of spin-glass bottleneck

-At the end of the driving schedule ($\lambda=1$), because of the presence of a single antiferromagnetic bond in a closed loop geometry, the ground state is frustrated.
-The condition $ 0 < J ' < J < 1$, Eq.~\eqref{eq:J_range}, implies that the frustrated bond is at $j=2\ell+1$, see Fig.~\figpanel{fig:chain}{b}, and thus the ground-state energy is $E_0 = -(L-3) -2J +J'$.
-Moreover, because of the fermion parity $\Pi_\mathrm{F}$, the ground state is doubly degenerate: the degeneracy is removed by restricting to the even fermion parity sector and taking the symmetric combination $\ket{E_0^+}$ as in Fig.~\figpanel{fig:chain}{e}.
+At $\lambda=1$, the presence of a single antiferromagnetic bond in the loop leads to frustration.
+For $0 < J' < J < 1$, see Eq.~\eqref{eq:J_range}, the ground-state energy is $E_0 = -(L-3) -2J + J'$, and the twofold degeneracy is lifted when restricting to the even-parity sector, yielding the symmetric state $\ket{E_0^+}$.
+The first excited states correspond to configurations with a single frustrated bond at $j=2\ell+1$ and energies $E_1 = -(L-3)-J'$, with symmetric combinations in the even parity sector.

-Also the four degenerate first-excited states are easy to determine: they display a single frustrated bond, i.e., \ the weak ferromagnetic link $j=\ell$ or $\ell+1$, and have energies $E_1 = -(L-3)-J'$; see Fig.~\figpanel{fig:chain}{c--d} for a pictorial representation (the two other degenerate states are obtained by flipping all the spins).
-The restriction to the even parity sector implies that symmetric combinations need to be taken, similarly to what is shown in Fig.~\figpanel{fig:chain}{e} for the ground state.

-From the exact computation reported below, it turns out that at an intermediate value of $\lambda$ the ground state undergoes an exponentially small avoided crossing with the first excited state.
-In particular, the ground state changes from a dressed version of the states in Fig.~\figpanel{fig:chain}{c--d} ($\lambda < \lambda_c$) to a dressed version of the state in Fig.~\figpanel{fig:chain}{b} ($\lambda > \lambda_c$).
-The ground states before and after the avoided crossing are macroscopically different, as the flipping of half of the chain is involved.
-Therefore, the Hamiltonian ~\eqref{eq:H} features a first-order transition similar to the ones that take place in spin-glass models.
+The ground state undergoes an exponentially small avoided crossing with the first excited state at an intermediate value of $\lambda$, denoted by $\lambda_c$.
+Its explicit expression is discussed in App.~\ref{app:sec:avoided_crossing}.
+Across this critical value, the ground state changes from a dressed version of the states in Fig.~\figpanel{fig:chain}{c--d} ($\lambda < \lambda_c$) to a dressed version of the state in Fig.~\figpanel{fig:chain}{b} ($\lambda > \lambda_c$), involving a macroscopic flipping of half the chain.
+This behavior resembles transitions found in spin-glass models.

-The rest of this section is devoted to the analytical description of the avoided crossing of the model.
-While the computation was already performed in the original work~\cite{Roberts2020Noise}, some steps were either missing or wrong (while the final results are substantially correct).
-For this reason, and to make the manuscript self-contained, we detail the solution and the salient features of the model.
+In the remainder of this section, we provide a thorough description of the avoided crossing, correcting minor omissions in Ref.~\cite{Roberts2020Noise} while preserving the key results.